usefhamed/Learn-Git/README.md

 ### A2: First commit

-1. Edit the file called `song.md`.
+1. Edit the file called `song.txt`.
 There are multiple blank spots - denoted by the brackets with capitalized words like [NOUN].
 Fill in these spots with the words of your choosing.
 Save it.
-Type `git status` - confirm that resume.md shows up as a "unstaged change" before continuing.
+Type `git status` - confirm that `song.txt` shows up as a "unstaged change" before continuing.
 2. Follow the process we outlined in the slides to add this change and create a commit for it.
 Name your commit "Fill in the blanks".
 Type `git status` afterwards - you should see the same "nothing to commit" message as in [A1](#a1-setting-up), but this time your file is saved with the changes you made.
-3. Replace the first line of `song.md` with a bunch of garbage (ex: `iadjnigb21ehqpe;aifw3thr2npq;aneflr`).
+3. Replace the first line of `song.txt` with a bunch of garbage (ex: `iadjnigb21ehqpe;aifw3thr2npq;aneflr`).
 Then, stage your change, but don't commit it.
 Verify this with `git status`: you should see the file listed under staged changes.
 4. Use the commands we learnt to take away the change from the staging area *without getting rid of the change*.
 Use `git status` to verify this worked (it should not be in staged files anymore, but you should still see your nonsense in the file itself).
 This means if you made other commits now, they would not include your change, but it's still there if you need it!
 5. Use the commands we learnt to get rid of your change entirely, restoring the file to how it was at the most recent commit.
 Use `git status` to verify this.